 And what’s more, there are also some fabulous members of staff to supervise the beach play.
 For the first time in – well, ages – I sat down for a couple of hours, ate my lunch and had a cup of hot coffee.
 In the meantime, the girls sat with us to eat their lunch – which is provided for children attending the beach during the lunchtime session.
 Then they went off onto the sand and dug, played catch, sung songs, played games and generally had a fabulous time with minimal input from us.

 The members of staff were excellent, looking after the children, making sure nobody got left out and keeping them entertained.
 They also made sure that they washed their hands when they were stopping for a drink or a snack, and when Lia managed to get sand in her mouth, one of them wiped if for her.
 When Libby wanted to play catch, the staff members even set up a big game of catch with several children.

 At the end, all the children joined in with a few games like ‘What’s the time Mr Wolf?’ and musical statues.
 Then they read a book and sang a song all together.
 It was a great way for the children to socialise as well as enjoy a different kind of play, and burn off some excess energy.

 Both girls have said that they want to go again soon, and I must admit I’m inclined to agree with them.
 I felt quite relaxed after having a couple of hours to myself.
 It was a real relief to be able to sit right next to where they were playing, but not have to get involved or do everything for them.
 I have no doubt we’ll be back again this summer, as the beach is there right through until the 18th September.

-Please note, we were invited to attend Webbs by the Beach free of charge for the purpose of this review, but all views, opinions, images and sandy children are my own.
-If you’re looking for ideas to entertain the children during the holidays, check out my comprehensive list of family days out in the West Midlands.
+If you’re looking for more ideas to entertain the children during the holidays, check out my comprehensive list of family days out in the West Midlands.